Meet the Founder of The Field Engineer, Tim Robertson

 We also have destination groups within the community.
 We created these for two reasons:

-To provide our members with expert local information about facilities, restaurants, hotels near to major product support locations such as factories, industrial parks, fabrication plants, hospitals, business areas etc.
+1. To provide our members with expert local information about facilities, restaurants, hotels etc. near to locations they are working in.
+For example a recommendation for a good café on an industrial park.

 In the future we are planning regular webinars, meetups, and conferences.